Hopefully-Abysmal/The60DayRunway/5 - Journals/Landon/Prep/Day (-12).md

 # Notes:

 Hope everyone had a good good friday!
-I saw my energy declining so decided to take a break today (I say as I was off and on awake and asleep this morning from 1 am onwards due to dogs and having ideas that I'll scan in later :/ )
+I saw my energy declining so decided to take a break today (I say as I was off and on awake and asleep this morning from 1 am onwards due to dogs and having ideas that I'll scan in later :/ ) [[2025-04-18 (handwritten notes)]]

 Skipped out on meds and caffeine for today so I'll actually sleep; also taking melatonin so hope can finally get some rest; trying not to let the stress get to me.